ValerieIvanova/recipelist/README.md

 Edit or delete existing recipes.
 Sort recipes based on various criteria.
 ## Components

-1. Header Component
+### Header Component
-2. Navigation bar with links to different sections of the app.
+Navigation bar with links to different sections of the app.
 Conditional rendering based on user authentication status.

-3. Footer Component
+### Footer Component
 Displays branding information and social media links.

-4. Login Component
+### Login Component
 Allows users to log in using their credentials.
 Form validation for email and password inputs.

-5. Register Component
+### Register Component
 User registration with form validation for email, username, and password.

-6. AllRecipes Component
+### AllRecipes Component
 Displays a list of all available recipes.
-7. Pagination for easy navigation through multiple recipe pages.
+Pagination for easy navigation through multiple recipe pages.

-8. DetailsRecipe Component
+### RecipeListItem Component
 Renders individual recipe details within the recipe list.

 ... and more

 ## Live Demo

 RecipeList is deployed using Firebase Hosting, ensuring seamless access to the application.